ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ![File Manager Grid View](_images/cp_file_manager_grid-view.png)

-The Grid View gives you the ability to easily see thumbnails of images or icons for other file types of each file uploaded.
+The Grid View gives you the ability to easily see thumbnails of images or icons of each file uploaded.

 #### Sorting

 Avialble from the Sort By dropdown, both the List View and the Grid View can be sorted by Title and Date Added ordered by assecending and descending.
-The default is to sort by Date Added, descending.
+The default view is sorted by Date Added, descending.

 ![File Manager Sorting](_images/cp_file_manager_sorting.png)